 Bringing your pet to our animal hospitals

-If our team asks you to bring your pet to the hospital, you must follow the procedures we have put in place under social distancing to keep yourself and our staff safe:
+If our team asks you to bring your pet to the hospital, you must follow the procedures we have put in place under social distancing to keep yourself and our team safe:

-- Unfortunately, you will not be allowed to enter our animal hospital.
-Instead you’ll be asked to wait outside while we treat your pet.
-Please bring the minimum number of people and observe social distancing while waiting outside.
+- One person will be allowed to come into the consultation room with your pet.
+Anyone else will be asked to wait outside.
+Please bring the minimum number of people and social distance while waiting outside.
 If you have a disability and need someone to help you, please tell our team when you call us; we will do our best to help individuals based on their needs.

 - Wash your hands or use hand sanitiser as soon as you can after you have collected your pet